Rumours are circulating that the Australian Classification Board has banned the video game Fallout 3.

 Someone who has contacted the South Australian Attorney Generals office regarding the lack of an R18 rating in video games, and they received a response from Michael Atkinson!
 Quoting a segment from the letter:

-Given this data, I cannot fathom what State-enforced safeguards could exist to prevent R18+ games being bought by households with children and how children can be stopped from using these games, once the games are in the home.
-If
+Given this data, I cannot fathom what State-enforced safeguards could exist to prevent R18+ games being bought by households with children and how children can be stopped from using these games, once the games are in the

-about the impact these games have on children, who can spend a lot of their unsupervised leisure time gaming.
+particularly concerned about the impact these games have on children, who can spend a lot of their unsupervised leisure time gaming.

 As per usual, it's all about 'protecting the children', and skirts around the issue of adult gamers HAVING the choice to play the games they want.
 I didn't realise it was the job of the government to do the parents job for them.